The Singular Angle of Nonlinear Systems: A Nonlinear Small Angle Theorem

-We, in the following, consider a special structure of $\gof$, namely, a single-loop feedback system obtained by setting the external signal $e_2=0$ in Fig.~\ref{fig:feedback}.
+We in the following consider a special structure of $\gof$, namely, a single-loop feedback system obtained by setting the external signal $e_2=0$ in Fig.~\ref{fig:feedback}.
 Let $\gof|_{e_2=0}$ denote this single-loop feedback system.
 The stability of $\gof|_{e_2=0}$ can be defined in a similar fashion to Definition~\ref{def:feedback_stability}.
-The motivation is that very often it is sufficient to study $\gof|_{e_2=0}$ when investigating nonlinear feedback systems \cite{Megretski:97}.
-In particular, if $\sysc$ is linear, then $e_2$ in $\gof$ can be included in $e_1$ \cite[Section~8]{Jonsson:01}.
-In such a case, $\gof$ is equivalent to $\gof|_{e_2=0}$.
+The motivation is that very often it is sufficient to study $\gof|_{e_2=0}$ when we investigate nonlinear feedback systems \cite{Megretski:97}.
+In particular, when $\sysc$ is a linear system, the effect of $e_2$ in $\gof$ can be included in that of $e_1$ \cite[Sec.~8]{Jonsson:01}.
+In this case, the stability of $\gof$ is equivalent to that of $\gof|_{e_2=0}$.